Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 As well as their light weight and simplicity, eternity bands offer several other advantages over more ornate, complicated anniversary rings.

 First, since they usually don’t contain large diamonds, eternity bands are often more affordable than other anniversary rings.
 Second, their simple design makes them easy for your partner to wear on any finger, from their left ring finger to any finger on their right hand.

 Finally, a diamond eternity band is a very safe choice.
 If you’re not sure what type of ring your partner will like, it’s hard to go wrong with a classic, timeless anniversary band.

 Anniversary rings also come in a range of more ornate, complicated styles.
-If your partner likes their jewelry to stand out a little more, a five-stone ring, channel-set ring or bezel-set diamond anniversary ring could be a great choice.
+If your partner likes their jewelry to stand out a little more, a five-stone ring like this one from Blue Nile, channel-set ring or bezel-set diamond anniversary ring like this from James Allen could be a great choice.

 Choosing a more complicated anniversary ring is a great way to give your partner a statement piece of jewelry.
 If you know your partner’s tastes and want something that stands out from the crowd, a ring with a larger diamond or more complicated setting can be a good option.

 For more elaborate designs, it’s traditional for your partner to wear their diamond anniversary ring on their right ring finger.